 This is one of the best tips for keeping warm in the winter months without spending any money.
 Layering means simply adding more clothing to your outfits.
 Wear your summer tank tops underneath cardigans or sweaters, add jumpers over dresses or wear two pairs of leggings – just add more clothes!

 Tights are an excellent way to transition even the most summery outfit into winter.
 Team thick, woolen tights with summer dresses, skirts, or even underneath shorts.
 You can also wear tights underneath thin trousers for those extra nippy winter days.

 A similar option to tights, however, knee-high socks can add more versatility.
 Not only can they be worn over tights or leggings for extra warmth, but they can also be worn with knee-high boots to keep your toes extra toasty.

 Longer coats (which reach down to your thighs or knees) are a much warmer alternative to short jackets.
 Wear a long winter coat over your summer dress to transition it over into winter.

 5. Scarves and gloves

 This tip may seem simple, but just adding a simple scarf to a summer outfit can add a lot of warmth.
-Team a low cut t-shirt or dress with a thick woollen scarf and suddenly your summer clothes work in both seasons.
+Team a low-cut t-shirt or dress in a thick woolen scarf and suddenly your summer clothes work in both seasons.
 Adding gloves to any outfit gives a winter feel and will keep your hands warm, which in turn will help keep your entire body from feeling the chill.

 6. Thrift stores